i-aryan/rate-limiter/README.md

 API Rate Limiter library built in Java.
 Uses Redis for the central datastore.

 ## Introduction
-A Rate limiter is used to regulate the number of requests your API services are receving.
-For example, having rate limits of 100 requests per minute and 1000 requets per hour on some API you are providing to your service customres.
-This library offers 5 different algorithmic implementation of Rate limiter namely
+A Rate limiter is used to regulate the number of requests your API services are receiving.
+For example, having rate limits of 100 requests per minute and 1000 requests per hour on some APIs you provide to your service customers.
+This library offers 5 different algorithmic implementations of the Rate limiter namely
 - Token Bucket
 - Fixed Window
 - Sliding Log
 - Sliding Window
 - Leaky Bucket

-Every implementation with an exception of Leaky Bucket allows you to add multiple limits which could be used for regulate requests per second/minute/hour/day or any duration that you want to put a limit on.
+Every implementation with an exception of Leaky Bucket allows you to add multiple limits which could be used for regulating requests per second/minute/hour/day or any duration that you want to put a limit on.
 It also allows you to have a cost associated with an API call so a single instance of rate limiter could be used on APIs demanding different rate limits by adjusting the cost.

+### Dependencies
+This project uses **Jedis**, a Redis client library for Java to make connections to Redis and issue queries.

 ### Limits

-For every implementation we have separate limit type to be used with them as they require different parameters.
+For every implementation, we have separate limit types to be used with them as they require different parameters.

 ```
 1. TokenBucketLimit(String limitId, Integer capacity, Integer refillRate)